silanthro/stores-client/content/docs/cookbook/complete-todoist-tasks.md

     text = response.content
     tool_calls = response.tool_calls

+    # Append the assistant's response as context
+    messages.append(response)

     # Check if the response contains only text and no tool calls, which indicates task completion for this example
     if text and not tool_calls:
         print(f"Assistant response: {text}\n")
         break  # End the agent loop

     # Otherwise, process the response, which could include both text and tool calls
-    messages.append(response)  # Append the response as context if text:
+    if text:
         print(f"Assistant response: {text}\n")